PKoopmann/pkoopmann.github.io/wedding-in-progress/movingAround.md

 Be aware: if you want to move from a city to another, and it’s too far to cycle, you can take your bike on the train only in the off-peaks times and for a fee.
 Info here: [bikes-on-the-train](https://www.ns.nl/en/travel-information/bikes-on-the-train.html)

+## Taxi

+If you want to use taxi, it may be not cheap, but if you share it with a few people it may be a good option.

+Here are a few options (they all have apps):

+- Staxi: (they have fixed prices once you book, similar to Uber but cheaper): https://www.staxi.nl/en/
+- Taxi Haarlem: (discounts if booking in advance): https://sneleentaxi.nl/
+- Uber (absolutely NOT the cheapest!): https://www.uber.com/nl/en/

 ## For those who are staying at Camping De Liede